SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Sky maps

 The initial scan direction and wafer null tests failed our predetermined threshold for consistency with noise, and we traced both failures to excess power localized in spherical harmonic space.
 We choose to remove this excess power by applying a harmonic-space mask, defined as

 This masking is applied to the \alm{} coefficients of the data maps, as described in \cref{sec:filtering-artifacts}, and we account for it in the transfer function and covariance matrix estimations.

-After applying this correction, all the \TE{} and \EE{} null spectra are consistent with expectations (see Section IV.B.1 of \citep{ge24} for those spectra and more information on the null tests).
-Several \TT{} null spectra formally fail our pre-determined threshold, but they have amplitudes that are a tiny fraction of the sample variance error bars on the signal band powers, such that if we add $10^{-4}$ times the sample variance to the null spectrum covariance, all tests pass (see Q25).
-We consider this acceptable, as the potential systematic errors are too small to affect the cosmological analysis.
+After applying this correction, all the \TE{} and \EE{} null spectra are consistent with expectations (see Section IV.B.1 of \citep{ge24} for those spectra and more information on the null tests). \RR{While most of the \TT{} null spectra are also consistent with expectations, which can be non-zero due to instrumental effects such as time constants, we find that s}everal \TT{} null spectra formally fail our pre-determined threshold. \RR{This is the case for azimuth test at 95\ghz{} and 150\ghz{}, and for the year test at 95\ghz{}.} \RR{However, the detected contaminations have amplitudes that are a smaller than $1\%$ of the sample variance error bars on the signal band powers, such that if we add $10^{-4}$ times the sample variance to the null spectrum covariance, all tests pass (see Q25).} \replace{We consider this acceptable, as the potential systematic errors are too small to affect the cosmological analysis.}{As those tests are designed to maximize the sensitivity to systematic errors, we interpret these failures as indications of small unmodeled systematic errors in the \TT{} data.
+We verified that these are too small to affect the cosmological analysis, and consider this acceptable.}